Rimmel Daniel

-Rimmel Johnny Daniel (born 28 January 1991) is a Grenadian footballer who plays for Grays Athletic.
+Rimmel Johnny Daniel (born 28 January 1991) is a Grenadian footballer who last played for Grays Athletic.

 Career

 Club

 Daniel is a former youth team player with Gillingham who played as a defender.
 Daniel made six appearances for Waltham Forest in 2010 in the Isthmian League Division One North.

 International

 Daniel played for Grenada under-20's, and scored eight goals in Grenada's 17–0 win over British Virgin Islands in May 2008.

 He made his debut for Grenada's senior national team in a warm-up match before the 2009 CONCACAF Gold Cup against Antigua and Barbuda on 1 July 2009 and marked the occasion with a goal.
 He was included in the squad for that tournament, playing as a substitute in two of Grenada's three group B games.